Sir Roland Wilson Pat Turner Scholarship

 Scholarship program selection process overview and key dates

-Candidates wanting to study a Master by research or PhD at CDU can apply through the Office of Research and Innovation.
-Candidates wanting to study a Master by coursework at CDU can apply through SATAC or UAC.
+CDU: Candidates wanting to study a Master by Research or PhD at CDU can apply through the Office of Research and Innovation.
+Candidates wanting to study a postgraduate qualification by coursework at CDU can apply through SATAC or UAC.

 Once you submit your application, email the Foundation with your ANU or CDU application number.

 Applications for Semester 2 2024 close 31 December 2023 - this is for postgraduate coursework programs beginning in Semester 2 2024 at ANU or CDU only.

 Applications for Semester 1 2025 close 31 March 2024 - this is postgraduate coursework programs, PhD and Masters by research beginning in semester 1 2025.